pacifica/pacifica-metadata/docs/configuration.md

 [notifications]
 ; This section describes where the notifications server is.

+; Disable eventing for the metadata service. disabled = False

 ; URL to the recieve endpoint on the notifications server. url = http://127.0.0.1:8070/receive